bqworks/accordion-slider-jquery/docs/index.md

 In order to make it easier and faster to look for specific information, this guide is divided into the following chapters:

-* [Setup](setup.md) - how to install and instantiate Accordion Slider
+* [Setup](setup.md) - how to set up Accordion Slider
-* [JavaScript API](api.md) - how to customize the accordion using the various JavaScript properties, public methods/functions and callbacks/events available
+* [JavaScript API](api.md) - how to customize the accordion using the various JavaScript properties, public methods and callbacks available
-* [Modules](modules.md) - how to install and customize the optional modules included
+* [Modules](modules.md) - presentation of the Accordion Slider's  modules
+* [Examples](examples.md) - contains information about the examples included with the plugin
-* [Troubleshoot](troubleshoot.md) - how to fix some of the problems that may appear during installation and customization of the plugin
+* [Troubleshoot](troubleshoot.md) - solutions to some of the issues that may appear
 * [Updates](update.md) - how to update Accordion Slider